 But a fund administration outsourcing provider could generate and deliver the reports before the wealth managers get to the office later that morning.

-Firms will need to run a more efficient operations if they wish to properly serve young clients in a mobile-digital world.
+Firms will need to run a more efficient operations if wealth managers wish to properly serve millennial clients in a mobile-digital world.

 Millennials want to make money (who doesn’t?), but they’re conscious about the way their money is made.